Heralds of the Gospel

-The Heralds of the Gospel (Arautos do Evangelho; Evangelii Praecones, abbreviated to E.P.) is a Catholic International Association of Pontifical Right founded by Monsignor João Scognamiglio Clá Dias.
-It is active in 78 countries.
+The Heralds of the Gospel (Arautos do Evangelho; Evangelii Praecones, abbreviated to E.P.) is a Catholic international association of pontifical right founded on September 21, 1999, by Brazilian priest Monsignor João Scognamiglio Clá Dias.
+The association is formed by clerics, lay consecrated members, and affiliated members or cooperators.
+Two societies of apostolic life are also part of the group, one for men, Virgo Flos Carmeli, and other for women, Regina Virginum.

+They have a presence in about 80 countries and are primarily focused on evangelism.
+The organization is active across many media platforms, providing Catholic formation education through courses and also in their own boarding schools.
+Members follow a regimented lifestyle and adhere to a colorful aesthetic based on gothic revival art and a church militant theme.
+The group has been described as traditionalist and anti-modernist.

 History

 Basilica of Our Lady of the Rosary of Fatima with some cooperator members of the Heralds in the foreground.

 The Heralds were recognized as an International Association of Pontifical Right by Pope John Paul II on 22 February 2001.

-Consisting mainly of young people, Heralds of the Gospel is established in 78 countries.
+Consisting mainly of young people, Heralds of the Gospel is established in 80 countries.
 Its members practice celibacy and are dedicated to an apostolic life, living in separate houses designated for young men and young women.
 Their life of recollection, study and prayer alternates with evangelizing activities in dioceses and parishes, with special emphasis placed on the formation of youth.
 They also have a cooperator branch (formerly called companions in English) for those who cannot dedicate their lives entirely to apostolic works due to their own vocation, whether they are married, single or clerics.